 (b) delete, anonymise, or de-identify such personal information without undue delay, insofar as technically feasible and consistent with applicable law; and

-(c) consider whether notification to an appropriate privacy regulator is required under applicable law.
+(c) consider whether notification to the OAIC is required under applicable law.

 If you believe that an underage individual has accessed the Services in breach of our age restriction, or has provided personal information to us through any channel, you should notify us immediately at support@clickandplaygames.com so that we can investigate and take appropriate action.

-Individuals whose personal information is processed by us may have rights and choices under applicable Canadian privacy laws.
-The availability and scope of rights may vary depending on the province or territory and the nature of the information and processing.
-We will respond to requests in accordance with applicable law, subject to verification of identity and applicable legal limitations and exemptions.
+Individuals whose personal information is handled by us may have rights and choices under the Privacy Act 1988 (Cth) and the APPs.
+We will respond to requests in accordance with applicable law, subject to verification of identity and applicable legal limitations and exceptions.

 Certain web browsers and mobile applications allow users to send a “Do Not Track” (“DNT”) signal indicating a preference not to be tracked across websites.